narayanacharyuluchitroju/navigator-monorepo/README.md

-# NavApp Monorepo

-# 📌 Project Name: Navigator
+# 📌 Project Name: Navigator: A Full-Stack Location Saver App

 ## 🗺️ Overview
 Navigator is a full-stack location management application built with: